 If your goal is to apply to a clinical graduate program, you should obtain 25 clock hours of clinical observation.
-The American Speech-Language-Hearing Association (ASHA) requires that these hours be completed before beginning clinical practicum in a graduate program.
+Graduate programs requires that these hours be completed before beginning clinical practicum in a graduate program.

 To observe in the University of Arizona Speech, Language, or Hearing Clinics (including off-campus sites, such as Wings on Words program), students must be registered as degree-seeking students in SLHS or as non-degree seeking graduate students completing prerequisites for the graduate clinical program.
 Others may observe only with permission of a department clinical faculty member.
 Each student will have the opportunity to receive, but not to exceed, 25 hours of observation.